-His manipulative ways also made them hungry for his love and approval, and his ‘romantic’ lyrics are attributed to that.
+His manipulative ways also made them hungry for his love and approval.
+His ‘romantic’ lyrics are attributed to that.
 Even in childhood, Manson would coax his young gullible classmates, mostly young girls, into being violent with kids he didn’t like.

-When he was confronted by teachers, he’d say that he had no control over their actions and couldn’t be held responsible.
+When teachers confronted him, he’d say that he had no control over their actions and couldn’t be held responsible.

 Cease to Exist

-This track talks about Manson’s requests for love and submission, asking a pretty young girl to leave her whole world behind and be with him.
+This track talks about Manson’s requests for love and submission.
+He’s asking a pretty young girl to leave her whole world behind and be with him.